 An enchanted forest tree house cake would make a lovely celebration such as a birthday or bat mitzvah cake for a young girl.
 This gravity-defying cake built on a tree trunk and surrounded by flowers, butterflies, and twigs has a little sing, pink ladder, and blossoms for that enchanted forest look.
 Here are a few details on how I made this cake.

 I absolutely love how wonderful this cake turned out.
 And guess who this cake was made for?
 My little Rhea!
 Last year for her birthday!
 And stupid me had still not edited the images to share with you or anyone.

-When we asked Rhea, what cake she wants?
-She again said – House!!
-Since I had already made her a Mushroom House as well as a Castle Cake I thought – well let’s do a tree house cake with an enchanted forest theme.
+When we asked Rhea, what cake she wants, she again said - house!!
+Since I had already made her a mushroom house as well as a castle cake I thought let's do a treehouse cake with an enchanted forest theme.

 What do you think?
-She absolutely loved her cake, would not leave it a minute alone once it was ready.
-Could not wait to take it to school and show off with her friends.
+She absolutely loved her cake, and would not leave it a minute alone once it was ready.
+I could not wait to take it to school and show off with her friends.
 Nothing means more than to see your kids appreciate your hard work.

 A little more information about the cake for you.

 All recipes as always are already on this blog